ZMonfared/DSAIlab/_posts/2026-04-15-structure-interview.md

 tags:
 ---

-Dr. Zahra Monfared is featured in the STRUCTURES Asks interview.
+Dr. Zahra Monfared is featured in the STRUCTURES Asks interview, April 2026.